littlevilleman/tatedrez-game/README.md

 ---

 # GAME DESCRIPTION AND RULES:
-Here's a step-by-step description of how a game of Tateddrez would unfold:
+Here's a step-by-step description of how a game of Tatedrez would unfold:

 * **Pieces:**
     The game has only 3 pieces.
 Knight, Bishop and Rook: